Requirements to be a surrogate

 Reside in a surrogacy-friendly state

-Surrogates who live in a State where compensated or commercial surrogacy is prohibited will not be received into our surrogacy program.
-Visit our US Surrogacy Map for details about your State.
+Surrogates living in a state where surrogate compensation, including commercial surrogacy, is prohibited will not be accepted into our surrogacy program.
+Also, surrogates should be US citizens or legal permanent residents.
+Visit our US Surrogacy Map for details about your state.

 Have no criminal record

 Surrogacy laws in California prohibit individuals with a criminal record or felony from being surrogates.
 One of our top priorities is ensuring we have the perfect candidates for surrogate pregnancy.